mr-speedster/DB2Azure/README.md

 # DB2Azure

 DB2Azure is a Python package designed to streamline the process of loading data from SQL Server (MSSQL), PostgreSQL, and MySQL databases to Azure Blob Storage in both JSON and CSV formats.
-This package simplifies the data extraction and upload processes with separate modules for SQL Server (`SQLLoader`), PostgreSQL (`PostgreLoader`), and MySQL (`MySQLLoader`), enabling efficient and seamless integration with Azure Blob Storage.
+This package simplifies the data extraction and upload processes with separate modules for SQL Server (`MSSQLLoader`), PostgreSQL (`PostgreLoader`), and MySQL (`MySQLLoader`), enabling efficient and seamless integration with Azure Blob Storage.

 ## Table of Contents
 - [Description](#description)